terra-campaigns/arrival/chapters/chap019.md

 - Characters are not supposed to be killed, they are required.
 - After the fight, if characters loose, they are subject to experiments: Metamorphica 222 Test subjects (we roll together).

-**When PCs sleep**
-- Sanity check, if fail:
-	- Dream of experiments (Ravenloft)
-- Each night slept on L4 and below is 1d12 months

 > [!info]- Information pool